MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directlinespeech.md

 ## Add the Direct Line Speech channel

-1. To add the Direct Line Speech Channel, first open the bot in the [Azure Portal](https://portal.azure.com), From your resources, select your **Bot Channel Registration** resource.
+1. To add the Direct Line Speech Channel, first open the bot in the [Azure Portal](https://portal.azure.com), From your resources, select your **Azure Bot** resource.
 Click on **Channels** in the configuration blade.

     ![highlight of the location for selecting channels to connect to](media/voice-first-virtual-assistants/bot-service-channel-directlinespeech-selectchannel.png "selecting channels")